rampal-punia/convo-insight-platform/README.md

 ConvoInsight is a state-of-the-art Customer Conversational Intelligence Platform powered by a Large Language Model (LLM) agent.
 This platform analyzes customer interactions across diverse channels to extract actionable insights, enabling businesses to optimize customer service processes and enhance the overall customer experience.

+**Note: This project is in active development and is currently in its initial phase.**

 ## Table of Contents

 1. [Project Overview](#project-overview)